 Initial and ongoing assessments.
 These assessments are necessary to identify each victim's accomplishments and strengths and current or new service priorities in need of support.

-Locating appropriate resources and services to address the victim’s needs and goals.
-It is important to make sure that any referrals offered to victims espouse a similar commitment to client-centered, trauma-informed support services.
+Locating appropriate resources and services.
+Make sure that any referrals offered to victims espouse a similar commitment to client-centered, trauma-informed support services.

 Review of roles and responsibilities.
-Keep in mind that a large number of new people have just been introduced to the victim.
+Keep in mind that many new people have just been introduced to the victim.
 It is important to regularly review the roles of the case manager, attorney, investigator, prosecutor, and others.

 Monitoring circumstances that may impact the victim's safety.
 Safety planning should be conducted at every meeting with a victim.